-This policy sets out the councils approach to safeguarding.
+This policy sets out the councils approach to safeguarding children and vulnerable adults.

 The policy was last updated in February 2014.

 Child: any person under the age of 18.

 Vulnerable Adult: Adults, where vulnerable activities as defined by legislation take place.

 1.1 Knutsford Town Council is committed to taking all reasonable precautions to safeguard the welfare of children and vulnerable persons that use its services and promotes a safeguarding culture and environment.

 1.2 The welfare of children and vulnerable adults is paramount

 1.3 All children and vulnerable adults have the right to protection from abuse

 1.4 All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately

 1.5 All staff, volunteers and elected members of the Council have a responsibility to report concerns to the appropriate professional